yeungpinghei/yeungpinghei.github.io/README.md

 -  `cat`: the syntactic category of the target word, content word (content) or function word (function)
 - `adjacent`: the onset and coda consonants of the target word

-Before applying any statistical models, we may first visualize the original data to check how they looks like.
+Before applying any statistical models, we may first visualize the original data to check how they look like.

 ```r
 # Normalized F0 trajectory of each token by individual speakers